 Often people find themselves in a dilemma when choosing between a bungalow (single story) or a double story home.
 This article will address the benefits and challenges of going with the bungalow or storied home.

-There are a variety of ways to compare the advantages of a bungalow vs storied home.
-In part your choice will depend on your personal taste, cost of the plot (status of the neighbourhood), the size of the plot as well as your budget.
-But you will likely also consider the distinct benefits of each.
+There are a variety of ways to compare the advantages of a bungalow vs a storied home.
+Your choice will depend on your taste, the cost of the plot (status of the neighborhood), the size of the plot as well as your budget.
+But you will be likely to also consider the distinct benefits of each.
 Here’s a list of the benefits most often mentioned by my customers.

 Bungalow/ One-Story/ Single Story Benefits

 - There is more living space; you will not be installing a staircase that will swallow up at least 12sq.m of space on both the ground and upper floors.